agshing/distance-optimizer/README.md

 mvn clean install
 ```
 ### Running the tests
-Solution fully unit tested.
+Solution is fully unit tested.
 In order to run the tests following command should be used:
 ```
 mvn test
 ```